samuellihn/wnrs/README.md

 Decks had stopped updating since v1 was discontinued.
 Feel free to submit a ticket if you have these versions.

+- Couples Edition
-- New Years Edition
+- Family Edition
 - Friendship Edition
-- Family Edition
 - New WNRS x Valetino Pack (Black & Gold)
+- New Years Edition
+- WNRS x HBO Max (SoSheDid) Pack

 ### Credits